mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 He turned his head, but kept walking, "Setre, why all this ceremony for me?"

 "You are healthy, strong, and smart.
-A very rare combination for people sent to Ulu.
-Keep moving."
+A rare combination for people sent to Ulu."

 As he approached, the people behind him followed behind him to form an oval.
 Once he had gotten close enough Setre instructed him to kneel, which he did slowly as it caused him pain in his thigh to do so.

-Lissa began the ceremony, "Welcome, Kipnu.
-Yesterday you were a slave to the light.
-Today, you become a guardian of the dark.
-Somewhere in this room, your new tribe stands waiting to welcome you into their embrace."
+Lissa began the ceremony, "Tribes of Ulu.
+Yesterday, my ever-faithful knight, Setre, found and claimed the man you see before you."

 Kip stood shivering and just wanting to get the ceremony overwith.

-"But we all must make sacrifices to have the things we desire.
-Those who want you must be willing to trade something of their own."

-Thi paused again. *Is this an auction?*

 "Kipnu.
 Please tell us who you are."